proway2/go-igrf/README.md

 ## Overall accuracy

-There are almost 900 unittests and results are compared against those generated from FORTRAN.
+There are far more than 1000+ unittests and results are compared against those generated from FORTRAN.
+SV values are not covered with tests due to the initial low accuracy of `FORTRAN` values.
+For most values these tolerances are used (whichever is higher):
-- Max allowed absolute error: 0.005
-- Max allowed relative error: 0.2 %
+- relative tolerance: 0.005
+- absolute tolerance: 0.15
+- absolute tolerance for declination and inclination: 0.005 Near pole values are tested with relaxed accuracies.

 Since FORTRAN rounds almost all values, except `D` and `I`, actual results are of much higher accuracy.